Article first published June 2017, updated November 2019

 - Where does our most profitable segment live?

 You can see your most basic metrics from your standard email marketing provider.
-All of them have an analytics feature which allows you to see metrics such as open rates and CTR.
-If you want to dig deeper and see how email affects your overall website, you will have to go to your analytics tool, which usually is Google Analytics.
-Finally, you can get the whole picture, including the why’s from the experience analysis, by using tools such GetFeedback (for surveys), CrazyEgg (for heat maps), and UsabilityTools (for visual in-page analysis).
+All of them have an analytics feature which allows you to see metrics, such as open rates and CTR.
+If you want to dig deeper and see how email affects your overall website, you’ll have to go to your analytics tool, which usually is Google Analytics.
+Finally, you can get the whole picture, including the whys from the experience analysis, by using tools such as GetFeedback (for surveys), CrazyEgg (for heat maps), and UsabilityTools (for visual in-page analysis).

 So far, we’ve seen how to think analytically about your email marketing and how you can find the data you need to improve your campaigns.